 There are all sorts of arguments one hears from Mac fanboys (here’s a networking related one) but regardless of what you think of Mac and OSX, there’s the undisputable truth: compared to reloadful experience we get on most Windows-based boxes, Macs and OSX are rock solid; I have to reboot my Macbook every other blue moon.
 Even Windows is stable when running on a Macbook (apart from upgrade-induced reboots).

-Before you start praising Steve Jobs and blaming Bill Gates and Microsoft at large, consider a simple fact: OSX runs on a tightly controller hardware platform built with stability and reliability in mind.
-Windows has to run on every possible underperforming concoction a hardware vendor throws at you (example: my “high-end” laptop cannot record system audio because the 6-letter hardware vendor wanted to save $0.02 on the sound chipset and chose the cheapest possible one), and has to deal with all sort of crap third-party device drivers loaded straight into the operating system kernel.
+Before you start praising Steve Jobs and blaming Bill Gates and Microsoft at large, consider a simple fact: OSX runs on a tightly controlled hardware platform built with stability and reliability in mind.
+Windows has to run on every possible underperforming concoction a hardware vendor throws at you (example: my “high-end” laptop cannot record system audio because Lenovo wanted to save $0.02 on the sound chipset and chose the cheapest possible one), and has to deal with all sort of crap third-party device drivers loaded straight into the operating system kernel.